 Pros of Oil-Based Paint

-- Penetrates deeper for better protection.
+- Penetrates wood for superior moisture protection.

 Cons of Oil-Based Paint